EntityGraphQL/EntityGraphQL/README.md

 ![Build](https://github.com/lukemurray/EntityGraphQL/actions/workflows/dotnet.yml/badge.svg)

-Jump into the [https://entitygraphql.github.io/](https://entitygraphql.github.io/) for documentation and to get started.
+Head to [entitygraphql.github.io](https://entitygraphql.github.io/) for documentation and to get started.

 EntityGraphQL is a .NET library that allows you to easily build a [GraphQL API](https://graphql.org/learn/) on top of your data model with the extensibility to easily bring multiple data sources together in the single GraphQL schema.